 The University incorporated the Hospital on June 10, 2008.
 The primary purpose of the Hospital is to establish, maintain and operate a hospital, medical and clinical laboratories and such other facilities that shall provide healthcare or any method of treatment for illnesses or abnormal physical or mental health in accordance with advancements in modern medicine and to provide education and training facilities in the furtherance of the health-related professions.
 The registered principal office of the Hospital is at 103 Esteban corner Legaspi Streets, Legaspi Village, Makati City.
-In January 2016, the Hospital entered into an agreement with Hemotek Renal Center (Hemotek), a dialysis clinic, for the former to provide laboratory examinations to Hemotek Renal Centers.
+In January 2016, the Hospital entered into an agreement with Hemotek Renal Center (Hemotek), a dialysis clinic, for the former to provide laboratory examinations to Hemotek patients.
+As at May 31, 2023, the Hospital is providing laboratory examinations to nine Hemotek Renal Centers.